LobsterRavioli/my-nvim-setup/README.md

 - [Undotree](https://github.com/mbbill/undotree)
 - [Fugitive](https://github.com/tpope/vim-fugitive)

-This is a cheetsheet for the various keybindings:
+> The "leader" in this case is the space " " as you can see in the scripts.

 ## Telescope
 | Mode | Column  | Description                                                                                                                      |